 NBA Draft Odds Frequently Asked Questions

 Who was the first overall pick last year?

-Zion Williamson from Duke University was the first overall pick in the 2019 NBA Draft, by the New Orleans Pelicans.
+Anthony Edwards was the first overall pick in the 2020 NBA Draft.

 Who will be drafted first overall this year?

 The likely candidates to be drafted first overall this year are Cade Cunningham, Jalen Green, or Evan Mobley.
 Cunningham is the heavy favorite.

 Yes.
 In the 2003 NBA Draft, the Cleveland Cavaliers selected LeBron James first overall out of high school.